Alibaba-Quark/SSP/README.md

 Unlike supervised learning approaches, SSP **does not require question-answer pairs**.
 Instead, it only needs proposer prompts that guide the problem generation.
 The proposer generates problems based on these prompts, and the solver attempts to answer them.
 Through self-play, both agents improve without any ground-truth QA pairs.

-The given ground-truth list with prompts used in training and the QA pairs used in evaluation will be made available on Hugging Face soon.
-Please stay tuned!
+The given ground-truth list with prompts used in training and the QA pairs used in evaluation are available in our [Hugging Face Dataset](https://huggingface.co/datasets/Quark-LLM/SSP).

 - After downloading the training data, run the preprocessing script: